tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 box-shadow: -2px -2px 2px rgba(224, 223, 223, 0.1), 3px 3px 10px 1px rgba(36, 36, 36, 0.2);
 ```

-## Super light weight contact form
+## Contact form

-Using a tiny `react-hook-form` library definitely improved my process of arriving at a super light weight great preforming contact form.
+Super light weight form uses a tiny `react-hook-form` library definitely improved my process of arriving at a super light weight great preforming contact form.
 In comparison, Redux-form and Formik give a less pleasant developer experience and trigger more rerendering.

-## Speedy, optimized images
+## Speedy, optimized, responsive images

 I've been playing with `gatsby-image`.
 It is a React component specially designed to work seamlessly with Gatsby’s GraphQL queries.
 It combines Gatsby’s native image processing capabilities (pretty slick) with advanced image loading techniques to easily and completely optimize image loading.